Dumitru CRUDU

 Eugen: That's what the 'secu' want.
 The comrades believe these things will help him write better.
 It's time he showed up now.
 According to the pre-established instructions, the porter should not be letting him in, and then I'll show up, the saviour, andl help him come into the bar.

 Mihail enters.
-The Porter blocks his way
+The Porter blocks his way.

 Portarul: Show me your Writers Union from Socialist Romania members pass!